CMB lensing power spectrum without noise bias: Impact of the mask

 This correction can be computed from the same simulations used to compute the mean field bias $\langle\hat\kappa\rangle$ by averaging the difference between $\hat N$ run on masked and unmasked maps:

 where we discuss the origin of the $f_{\rm sky}^2$ factor in \Sec{fsky}.
 In this section we also make use of this mean-field correction to $\hat N$. }

-In \Fig{masked}, we show how our exact noise bias avoidance does on a lensed CMB temperature map with the mask shown in \Fig{mask}, in comparison to the standard method.
+In \Fig{masked}, we show how our exact noise bias avoidance performs on a lensed CMB temperature map with the mask shown in \Fig{mask}, in comparison to the standard method.
 We see from this plot that our proposed method is able to match the performance the standard ${\rm RDN}^{(0)}$ method.

-Note that there are many considerations related to extra mode couplings induced by masking that we neglect to consider here as they are beyond the scope of this paper.
+{In practice, the mask induces additional coupling between the observed Fourier modes of the temperature maps.
+The full treatment of these mode coupling effects is beyond the scope of this paper (see \Reff{ACT:2023dou} for a thorough treatment of the effect of masking on CMB lensing reconstruction).}

 In \Fig{masked_corr} we plot the correlation structure if we apply our $\hat N$ subtraction in comparison to the standard ${\rm RDN}^{(0)}$ subtraction in the presence of a mask.
 This is analogous to \Fig{corr_mNhatvmRDN0} and \Fig{corr_mNhatvmRDN0_aniso} where we plotted the same thing for isotropic and typical anisotropic noise respectively.
 We can see that in this case, we are still able to remove covariances as before.